 It all started with being frustrated that I had a few cookbooks…wanted to make a good dinner…didn’t really know how…wasn’t really sure which way to turn…or even what to do.
 It has to be a common affliction and the remedy it turns out was right before my eyes.

 You have to admit, they can be scary things to the uninitiated or beginning cook.
 Seeing a cookbook in the kitchen can set the viewer in all manners of direction.
 That is also its biggest trapping.
 It is too much at times and when that happens we can divert our attention to the next shiny object, idea or conversation.

-One of the biggest inspirations and set this whole ball in motion was going to an estate sale.
-I walked into this cool county style kitchen and they had a ton of French Cookbooks.
+One of the biggest inspirations that set this whole ball in motion was being dragged to an Estate Sale with the Wife.
+I walked into this cool European Country Style Kitchen and they had a ton of French Cookbooks in the library.
 At that time I only owned maybe two books was in awe at was before me.